 Seaweed Health Benefits

-Seaweeds is a great source of fiber, calcium, iron and other minerals.
-Calcium is a super important mineral for bone and teeth, cellular function and more.
-Calcium from plant foods is more bioavailable (better used by our body) that dairy-based calcium, and it’s overall more beneficial.
+Seaweed is a great source of fiber, calcium, iron and other minerals.
+Calcium is a super important mineral for bone and teeth, cellular function, and more.
+Calcium from plant foods is more bio-available (better used by our body) that dairy-based calcium, and it’s overall more beneficial.
 Countries that have the highest rates of dairy consumption also have high rates of bone issues like osteoporosis; dairy is also linked to chronic inflammation, heart disease and cancer.

-Seaweeds offer a much healthier alternative for calcium-rich foods.
+Seaweeds offer a much healthier alternative to get calcium into your diet.
 Arame and nori have the highest rates of calcium, coming it at about 10%.
 Another way seaweeds are great for us is because of the high fiber content: 1/2 cup arame has about 7 grams of fiber, and wakame has about 4 grams.
 Seaweeds are also high in magnesium, iron, zinc, vitamin A, vitamin C, and dulse turns out to be a great plant-based source of vitamin B12.

 Overall, it looks like arame and dulse have the best nutrition content of the seaweeds, but both wakame and nori have a lot of nutrition too.
-All nutrition information from Eden Foods, which offers a variety of edible seaweeds.
+All of this nutrition information from Eden Foods, which offers a variety of edible seaweeds.